-To find out more about how to make a permanent scar injury compensation claim on a No Win No Fee basis, just give our personal injury claims team a call.
+To find out more about how to make a facial injury compensation claim on a No Win No Fee basis, just give our personal injury claims team a call.

 We know that there are many different legal firms in this country, but we promise that you will not find a better service than the one that we provide.
-We always strive to get you the maximum facial scar settlement amounts in the most efficient manner.
+Our team always strive to get you the maximum facial scar settlement amounts in the most efficient manner.
 We are aware that you are likely to be having an awful time of it at present, and we never want to make this worse with a stressful claiming process.
-We also have a great track record and years of experience.
-We will match you to a specialist solicitor that has handled cases like this before and has up to 30 years of experience.
+Accident Claims UK also have a great track record and years of experience.
+We will match you to a specialist solicitor that has handled cases like this before.

 Should you feel you’re ready to make a claim for facial scar compensation, we are ready and waiting to help you do so.
 As mentioned, we have years of experience, and our customer services team is professional and friendly.
 Whether you want to know how much is a scar worth, how to claim for a scar on another part of your body, for example, claiming compensation for a scar on your arm, or you are simply ready to start the claim process, we can assist.
 There are a number of different ways you can get in touch with us.
 This includes ringing our 24-hour helpline 0800 073 8801.
 The line is open seven days per week.
 You can alternatively ask for a telephone call back via our homepage, use the live chat facility, or send an email to firstname.lastname@example.org and we will get back to you as quickly as possible.